 The textbook allowances for students of secondary and primary schools and kindergarten in the 2019/2020 academic year are MOP 3,400, MOP 2,900 and MOP 2,300 per head.
 The Government also grants a meal subsidy and school supplies subsidy to students whose family has financial difficulties and meet relevant household income requirements.
 The tuition subsidy for each senior secondary student is MOP9,000, MOP 6,000 for junior student and MOP4,000 for primary and kindergarten student; the meal subsidy for each student is MOP 3,800 in the 2019/2020 academic year; the school supplies subsidy received by each kindergarten and primary school student is MOP 2,500 and secondary school student is MOP 3,250 in the 2021/2022 academic year.

 Continuing Education Development Plan

 To encourage life-long learning among residents, the Government launched the third phase of Continuing Education Development Plan in 2017.
 Under the plan, Macao residents are encouraged to purse continuing education to improve personal attainments and skills in order to adapt to the development of moderate economic diversification and build a learning society.
 The third phase of the plan lasts from 11th April 2017 to 31st December 2019, during the period, residents reach 15-year-old or above will be sponsored MOP 6,000, which can be used to participate in local and overseas continuing education programmes, tertiary education and certificate examinations.

 List of School Fees (Chinese version only)

 Macao only started to develop modern tertiary education some 40 years ago.
 Since there were only a few tertiary education institutions in the early days, the range of programmes and disciplines offered by these institutions was relatively limited.
 However, as the number of institutions increased, and society demanded different types of expertise, the types of programme have diversified, nurturing talents that are needed for Macao.

 Macao has 10 tertiary educational institutions.
-Four of them are public and six are private, including teaching and research integrated universities, polytechnic institute emphasizes on applied knowledge and skills, academies nurturing elites in tourism and MICE, gaming, nursing and senior management.
+Four of them are public and six are private, including teaching and research integrated universities, polytechnic university emphasizes on applied knowledge and skills, academies nurturing elites in tourism and MICE, gaming, nursing and senior management.